matrix-org/matrix-spec-proposals/proposals/3083-restricted-rooms.md

 * Suppose a user joins a room via a space (SpaceA).
 Later, SpaceB is added to the `allow` list and SpaceA is removed.
 What should happen when the user leaves SpaceB?
 Are they exempt from the kick?

+It is possible that completely different state should be kept, or a different `m.room.member` state could be used in a more reasonable way to track this.

 ### Inheriting join rules